Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

           return new Docker(this).buildDockerImage(imageName)
       }
      ```
-    By doing this configuration, two more functions were created by groovy scripts, each of then executes a docker command, and the Jenkinsfile will call all of then in a single stage:
+    By implementing this configuration, two additional Groovy script functions were created, each executing a Docker command.
+The Jenkinsfile now calls all of them within a single stage.

     ```
       stage("build and push image") {